Published on May 12, 2022 and last reviewed on Aug 23, 2022 - 5 min read

 Put the child to rest as long as the symptoms last so that the effects of fever do not turn bothersome and the blisters heal properly without getting further infected.

-Ensuring that social distancing is maintained among the caregivers and the children themselves.
+Ensure social distancing among the caregivers and the children themselves.

 Maintain thorough hygiene and cleanliness.
 One should keep the children and their surroundings clean and disinfected, especially after diaper changes and toilet training.